 ORDER OF STEPS FOR ALL COACHES TO BECOME CERTIFIED: 1.Register for & take a Fundamentals of Coaching Clinic (prior to coaching a second year) taught by an MIAA Instructor.
 2. Bring payment with you to clinic (see information below) 3.
 Take and pass online National Test (nfhslearn.com) and online MA State Exam (see second orange box on left side of this page).
+Both exams will be free of charge - only payment needed will be at the clinic which needs to be Step 1 of this process.
 4. Certified Coaches list is updated monthly.
 No need to submit to MIAA test scores.
 5. Other mandated courses (e.g. Sport Specific, Concussion, First Aid, etc.) must be completed as required in MIAA Handbook Rule 33.

 The fee for the course is $95.00.
 Please make checks payable to the MIAA and either mail a check or Purchase Order to the MIAA prior to the clinic or bring with you.
 You will NOT be permitted to attend the clinic WITHOUT payment or Purchase Order.
 Should you wish to pay by credit card – contact Nancy Huntley at 508-541-9817…please note there is a $3.00 credit card processing fee.